From Backroads to Big Stages: The Red Clay Strays Story

 So when young musicians ask Brandon for advice, he doesn’t talk about chasing record deals or viral fame.
 (Though having a social media guru like Matthew can’t hurt one bit.)

-It’s a confidence rooted in more than just business sense.
-They’re not a church-going bunch, but they’re spiritual to the bone — each member carrying echoes of the pews they grew up in, whether Southern Baptist, Catholic, Pentecostal, or nondenominational.
+Their confidence is rooted in more than just business sense.
+They’re not a church-going bunch, but as we’ve already seen, they are spiritual to the bone — each member carrying echoes of the pews they grew up in, whether Southern Baptist, Catholic, Pentecostal, or nondenominational.

 “God gives you talent and drive,” Brandon says, “and then gives you a platform—and you raise Him up.”